theshubhamgour/sheets-automata/README.md

 📝 The function also clears the output from the previous run before appending new data to the first sheet.

-Feel free to customize and expand upon this description to best fit your needs and the specifics of your project.

 # Features
 Compare two sheets and append new data to the first sheet